 Root and crest Radius = 0.25 X Pitch

-These threads are specially used for coupling of rali-coaches.
+These threads are specially used for the coupling of rail coaches.

-Their shape is almost similar to Acme Threads but these are deeper than Acme threads.
+Their shape is almost similar to Acme Threads, but these are deeper than Acme threads.
 Their angle is also at 29 °.
-This thread is used in worm wheel of motor vehicles for the transfer of power at 90°.
-As three teeth of worm wheel fit into the shaft with worm threads, they fit well.
+This thread is used in worm wheels of motor vehicles to transfer power at 90°.
+As three teeth of the worm wheel fit into the shaft with worm threads, they fit well.

 Thread Angle = 29°